Why choose Oklahoma City University?

 What is the cost of the program?

-Our program pricing is comparable to other accelerated degree programs, especially when all factors are considered (tuition, fees, entrance exams, prerequisite courses others require, and length of program).
-KSN tuition is the same as the university’s, but all RN-to-BSN students receive an automatic scholarship of considerable value.
+Our program pricing is comparable to other accelerated degree programs, especially when all factors are considered including tuition, fees, entrance exams, other required prerequisite courses, and length of program.
+RN-to-BSN tuition is approximately 50% LESS than standard undergraduate tuition at OCU.
+For current university tuition rates, click here.

 Prof. Denise Burton, MS, RNC, CNE, Chair of RN-to-BSN Programs